idaholab/moose/modules/solid_mechanics/doc/content/source/timeintegrators/DirectCentralDifference.md

 ```

 !!
-Describe and include an example of how to use the CentralDifferenceDirect object.
+Describe and include an example of how to use the DirectCentralDifference object.

-!syntax parameters /Executioner/TimeIntegrator/CentralDifferenceDirect
+!syntax parameters /Executioner/TimeIntegrator/DirectCentralDifference

-!syntax inputs /Executioner/TimeIntegrator/CentralDifferenceDirect
+!syntax inputs /Executioner/TimeIntegrator/DirectCentralDifference

-!syntax children /Executioner/TimeIntegrator/CentralDifferenceDirect
+!syntax children /Executioner/TimeIntegrator/DirectCentralDifference